kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 > **EDELWEISS:**
 > “Hello, citizens This is Avery-Mary Edelweiss… former chief executive officer… Neptune quadrant.”

 Her voice is thin.
-She speaks like a woman unraveling from the inside.
+She speaks like she's unraveling from the inside.

 > “As of this morning, all neo-industry outposts on Mercury… all orbital research stations across the Jovian moons… all Uranian contractor training… have been formally collapsed.”

-She pauses.
-A tremor.

-> “The Pillar has fallen.
-Callisto’s power grid is gone.
-The sexual compliance camps… no longer report.”

 She glances to the side.